2qx/future-bitcoin-cash/packages/app/src/routes/faq/+page.md

 <img src="/discount.svg" alt="chart showing future discount rate" width="80%"/>
 </p>
 So most Future BCH can be expected to trade at some discount to plain BCH, but that discount will slowly evaporate as the time to maturity approaches.
 The curve is similar to how bonds are priced at a discount.

-### What's a series?
-What's the number after "FBCH-" in the ticker mean?

-Each Future BCH *series* is denoted with the "block" that the vault matures, it shows when the vault opens for redemption.

-So FBCH-1000000 can be redeemed after block 1,000,000 is mined.
-In 2027, all the FBCH-1000000 can be swapped 1:1 for BCH held in [the 1000000 FBCH vault](https://futurebitcoin.cash/v?block=1000000).

 ### What is a coupon?